 Three Deakin University students share their insights on managing a career change later in life.

 For Deakin medicine student, Alida Lewis, a passion for medicine had been dormant since her teenage years.
 After a career in transport and logistics, a stint as a medical receptionist helped her realise healthcare was the industry she wanted to be in.

 Her decision to enrol in a Bachelor of Health Sciences at Deakin came down to ‘a mixture of timing, circumstance and genuine despondence at going back to my old career,’ she says.
-‘When I made the choice to study, it wasn’t just about doing a degree, it was about what I could do with that degree.’
+‘When I chose to study, it wasn’t just about doing a degree; it was about what I could do with that degree.’

 This is something to consider when mapping out your career change journey: research which courses will get you where you want to be.

 Although Alida’s end goal was medicine, she decided against biomedical science, choosing instead to transfer from health sciences into nursing, and applied for medicine after graduating.
 ‘At my age, it was more important to study something that would get me a career, not just a degree, in an area I was passionate about,’ she explains.

 Ford Davis, a Deakin MBA graduate, says anyone considering a return to study needs to ensure they have enough time and willpower to commit – not just to cope with the demands of study, but to have an immersive learning experience.